cs2113-s25/cs2113-s25.github.io/wrkshts/j5_exceptions.md

 ```

 #### s
-It will crash and print a stack trace to the terminal because an `ArithmeticException` was raised when doing `x[y]`
+It will crash and print a stack trace to the terminal because an `ArrayIndexOutOfBoundsException` was raised when doing `x[y]`

 ### q
 What does the following code print to the terminal?